Kya Dilli Kya Lahore: Plot

-In 1948, during post partition settlements, a lone Army outpost in kind of a no man's land is identified wherein some files are kept both Indian and Pakistani armies send a soldier to lay claim over it not knowing that the other party has done the same.
+In 1948, during post-partition settlements, a lone Army outpost in a kind of no man's land was identified, wherein some files were kept.
+Both Indian and Pakistani armies sent a soldier to lay claim over it, not knowing that the other party had done the same.
 The Indian soldier is originally from Lahore, while the Pakistani soldier is from Delhi, having migrated during partition and having scars of the event deep in their hearts.
 An ironic story of pride and survival begins when, in an attempt to evade danger, they bump into each other.
-And amidst continuous exchange of bullets, altercations and murkier situations, it evolves into a journey of human connection with an unforeseeable end.
+And amidst the continuous exchange of bullets, altercations, and murkier situations, it evolves into a journey of human connection with an unforeseeable end.